helfertool/docs/source/user/new-event.rst

     This text is shown after a helper registered on top of the page.

 E-Mail:
-    This mail address is used as sender of the confirmation mails.
+    This mail address is used as reply-to address for the confirmation mails.
-    It is possible that some people response to these mails when they want to contact you.
+    Usually some people respond to these mails when they want to contact you.
 So you should make sure that mails sent to this address are read.

-    Additionally a mail is sent to this address if someone gives a wrong mail address in the registration form or the confirmation mail cannot be delivered for some other reason.
-But this should not happen too often.

 Logo:
     This image is displayed on top of the registration form.